Mosquito Control in Broomfield

 high risktimes or in mosquito-infested areas.

-If you have a mosquito complaint or would like additional information about the program's techniques for monitoring and treatment of larvae and adult mosquitoes, please call the MOSQUITO HOTLINE at 303.428.5908 or visit Vector Disease Control,
+If you have a mosquito complaint or would like additional information about the program's techniques for monitoring and treatment of larvae and adult mosquitoes, please call the Broomfield Mosquito Hotline at 303.466.1892 or the Main Office at 303.428.5908 or visit Vector Disease Control,

 WNV is transmitted to people and animals by infected mosquitoes, specifically Culex